 Position the shaft/stick just inside your toe line, parallel to the target line, not directly at it.
 This form of practice is ingraining correct alignment, which will stand you in good stead under pressure during your club, county or national competition.
 To check setup and posture, I recommend first going to see a coach so he/she can tell you what to look for and what is correct.
 Then constantly monitor these fundamentals in a mirror, either at home or at the range, to make sure you don't slip back into any bad habits.

-This week Dave plays in the Tshwane Open at Pretoria Country Club in Waterkloof, South Africa.
-His tee times will be
+Dave finished in a tie for 56th in the Tshwane Open at Pretoria Country Club in Waterkloof, South Africa, where shot 70

 Dave played in the ISPS HANDA World Super 6 Perth at Lake Karrinyup, Australia, where he missed the halfway cut.
 The

 Dave played in the Maybank Championship at Saujana Golf Club in Kuala Lumpur, Malaysia, where he shot rounds of 74